 - a.
 The patient must have at least one functioning IV, preferably two (2).
 Patient must be placed on continuous cardiac monitoring. - b.
 Medication pump and tubing supplied by the transporting ambulance agency.
 Pump may also be supplied by the hospital, provided the paramedic has been previously trained in the use of the hospital pump. - c.
 The paramedic shall receive a report from the nurse/physician caring for the patient and continue the existing medication drip rate. - d.
 If medication administration is interrupted by infiltration or disconnection, the paramedic may restart or reconnect the IV line. - e.
 All medication drips will be in the form of an IV piggyback monitored by a mechanical pump familiar to the paramedic who has received training and is familiar with its use. - f.
 In cases of pump malfunction that cannot be corrected, the medication drip will be discontinued and the receiving hospital notified. - g.
-Paramedics are allowed to transport patients on heparin drips within the following parameters: - Infusion fluid will be D5W or NS.
+Paramedics are allowed to transport patients on heparin drips within the following parameters: - i.
+Infusion fluid will be D5W or NS.
 Medication concentration will be 100 units/mL of IV fluid (25,000 units/250mL or 50,000 units/500 mL).
 The heparin drip will be prepared and supplied by the sending facility.
 Ensure sufficient volume is taken to complete the transfer. - ii.
 Drip rates will remain constant during transport.
 No regulation of the rate will be performed except to turn off the infusion completely. - iii.
-Drip rates will not exceed 1600 units/hour. - iv.
+Drip rates will not exceed 18 units/kg/hr (based on adjusted body weight); max rate may be exceeded ONLY per Medical Direction orders. - iv.
 Patient will be on continuous cardiac monitor.
 Monitor the patient for dysrhythmias, bleeding (petechial or bruising, bleeding from the gums, epistaxis, GI bleeding), hypotension (which can be a sign of internal bleeding), change in neurological exam concerning for intracranial hemorrhage (altered mental status, headache, numbness, weakness, seizure), or anaphylaxis.

-Prerequisite Protocol 7.
+Prerequisite Protocol

-Interfacility Transport of Patients 7.1 With IV Heparin by Paramedics
+7.1 Interfacility Transport of Patients With IV Heparin by Paramedics